TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 Deployment
 ----------
-The TYPO3 CMS follows the *convention over configuration* paradigm.
+TYPO3 follows the *convention over configuration* paradigm.
 If files and directories in the sitepackage extension use the naming convention, they are loaded automatically as soon as the extension is installed/activated.
 This means the